Category: economics

 Under President George W. Bush, disaster cost went from $0 billion to $4 billion.

-In George W. Bush’s eight years, government spending increased more than 55 percent.
+In George W. Bush’s eight years, government spending increased more than 55 percent, largely due to woefully misbegotten wars.

 Even when adjusted for inflation in constant dollars, federal expenditures under Bush soared by 29 percent.